SMosegaard/cds-vis/assignments/assignment-4/README.md

 # Assignment 4 - Detecting faces in historical newspapers
 *By Sofie Mosegaard, 26-04-2024*

 This repository is designed to utilize a pretrained Convolutional Neural Network (CNN) for extracting meaningful information from image data.
-With the increase in image content in printed media and advancements in technology, exploring this trend through automated face detection in newspapers becomes interesting.
+With the increase in image content in print media and advancements in technology, exploring this trend through automated face detection in newspapers becomes interesting.

 In recent years, face detection has emerged as a crucial technology for a wide range of applications.
 With the advancements in machine learning and computer vision, face detection algorithms have gained great accuracy and efficiency.
-The project utilizes the pretrained Multi-Task Cascaded Convolutional Network (MTCNN), which is a deep learning algorithm used for face detection.
+The project employ the pretrained Multi-Task Cascaded Convolutional Network (MTCNN), which is a deep learning algorithm used for face detection.
 The model uses a cascading series of neural networks to detect, localise, and align facial features from images.
 More detailed information about the MTCNN model can be found [here](https://medium.com/@danushidk507/facenet-pytorch-pretrained-pytorch-face-detection-mtcnn-and-facial-recognition-b20af8771144).

-This project will specifically investigate the prevelance of images of human faces in historic newspapers over the last 200 years, by exploring the following:
+This project will specifically investigate the prevelance of images of human faces in historic newspapers over the last 200 years, by doing the following:
 - Load the MTCNN model and initialize a dataframe with columns to store the results.
 - Iterate through historic newspapers to detect human faces using the MTCNN model and update the dataframe accordingly.
 - Calculate the total number of faces per decade and the percentage of issues with faces per dacade.
 - Visualize the percentage of issues with faces per decade across newspapers.
 - Save the dataframe and the plot in the out folder.

-To get a better understanding of the code, all functions in the script ```main.py``` will have a short descriptive text.
+To gain a better understanding of the code, all functions in the script ```main.py``` will have a short descriptive text.

 ## Data source